AllanWang/McGill-Public/Comp-520/notes.md

     * Periodic - interval checks
 * When are records dead?
   * Ideally, when they are never accessed again, but this is undecidable
-  * Conservative assumption - if they are no longer used within stacks
+  * Conservative assumption - if they are no longer used within stacks; dead records may still be referenced from other dead records

 ### Reference Counting